flagbug/Espera/Readme.md

 Espera is a portable music player written in C# with WPF as frontend technology.

-It is designed as party-player, as it offers features such as locking the player and allowing only to add a certain amount of songs to the playlist at a certain time, or adding music from YouTube to the playlist and streaming them directly.
+It is designed as party-player, as it offers features such as locking the player and allowing only to add a certain amount of songs to the playlist at a certain time, or adding music from YouTube to the playlist and streaming the audio track of the video directly.

 ## Features